-The Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the United Nations Development Programme (UNDP), and Jackson Hole WILD teamed up again to organize an international film showcase, this time focusing on marine species.
-Winning films will help raise global awareness of the importance of life below water to our everyday lives, explore the critical challenges facing the marine ecosystem and highlight inspiring solutions in meeting them.
+The Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the United Nations Development Programme (UNDP), and Jackson Wild have teamed up once more to organize an international Film Showcase as part of the celebration of the 2022 UN World Wildlife Day.

 The Showcase, the seventh of its kind, highlighted films that explore the threats weighing on endangered species of wild fauna and flora, their central importance for their habitats and ecosystems and for the communities who live near them, and the numerous initiatives that are setting out to conserve them.

 All entries and the winning films helped further illustrate the theme of this year’s celebration, "Recovering key species for ecosystem restoration".
 They raised global awareness of the status of vulnerable species around the world and of the power of conservation efforts working to reversing their fate.

 The call for entries will be open until January 7 2022 and finalists will be announced in mid-February 2022.
 There is no entry fee for submission.
 Any film completed after January 1st, 2019 featuring a threatened species included on the IUCN Red List, is eligible to compete.